 [Warning: large math numbers ahead.
 Links have been provided so you can count how many zeros are in sextillion.
 Hahaha, sex.
 Nice.]

 For simplicity, let's break the Earth up into just the mantle and the core.
-The mantle has a mass of about [roughly 4 septillion] kg and a density that averages about 5 kg/litre.
-Under pressure conditions at the surface of the Earth, most mantle materials have densities that average about 3.3 kg/litre (most common is a mineral called olivine, better known as peridot).
-So once Jimmy got to those materials they'd have a volume of about [1 septillion] litres or about [11 septillion] bites.
-The core contains the remaining [1 septillion] kg of the Earth and it is almost completely made out of iron, which has a density of 7.9 kg/litre at the surface.
-Therefore, once expanded, you end up with about [200 sextillion] litres or another [1 septillion] bites.
+The mantle has a mass of about [roughly 4 septillion] kg and a density that averages about 5 kg/liter.
+Under pressure conditions at the surface of the Earth, most mantle materials have densities that average about 3.3 kg/liter (most common is a mineral called olivine, better known as peridot).
+So once Jimmy got to those materials they'd have a volume of about [1 septillion] liters or about [11 septillion] bites.
+The core contains the remaining [1 septillion] kg of the Earth and it is almost completely made out of iron, which has a density of 7.9 kg/liter at the surface.
+Therefore, once expanded, you end up with about [200 sextillion] liters or another [1 septillion] bites.
 That makes just over [12 septillion] bites in all.

 Artist rendering of the end of the World